 Speaker: Zackiya Grant-Knight, Program Officer, CHCS

-Z. Grant-Knight will welcome attendees and provide an overview of the webinar.
-She will then introduce the Better Care Playbook and resources on trauma-informed care.
+Z. Grant-Knight welcomed attendees and provided an overview of the webinar.
+She then introduced the Better Care Playbook and resources on trauma-informed care.

 II.
 Overview of Denver Health and its Trauma- and Resilience-Informed Initiative

 Speaker: Maria Gonsalves Schimpf, Director, Denver Health RESTORE (Resilience and Equity through Support and Training for Organizational Renewal)

 M. Gonsalves Schimpf provided an overview of Denver Health and key features of the Trauma- and Resilience-Informed Systems initiative at the health system.

 III.
 Panel: Early Lessons on the Design and Implementation of Trauma-Informed Systems Change

 Speakers: Maria Gonsalves Schimpf, Director, Denver Health RESTORE; Kris Gaw, Chief Operating Officer, Denver Health; Ken Epstein, Consultant, P.R.E.P. for Change Consulting

 Moderator: Meryl Schulman, Senior Program Officer, CHCS

 The panel explored: